wwone/AUTHOR/README.md

 customize most output.
 For more intricate work, a knowledge of Java is required.

-Source will be provided here on GITHub as Java files, compilation scripts, JSON example files, and execution scripts.
+Source is provided here on GITHub as Java files, compilation scripts, JSON example files (TBA), and execution scripts (TBA).